UIS Writing Style Guide

 No entries at this time

 Matters of electronic style – no less than old-fashioned grammar – are open to interpretation.
-Here is one from the University of Colorado at Boulder.

 The following examples briefly represent a general style adopted for this campus.